canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 ### What you'll learn

-  - How to install snapcraft.
+  - How to install the snapcraft tool.
   - How to create a new project.
   - How to declare snap metadata.
   - How an app is made of parts.